Skip over main navigation

 Your thyroid explained

-Watch our short film explaining about the thyroid gland and its vital role in our bodies.
-You'll also learn about different thyroid disorders, their symptoms and how they are treated.
+Watch our short film explaining the thyroid gland and its vital role in our bodies.
+You will also learn about different thyroid disorders, their symptoms, and how they are treated.

 What is a thyroid gland?